microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 # Next steps
-We hope this portion of the lab has shown how various storage modes and modeling options can offer a flexible and optimized experience to build enterprise scalable solutions using Power BI Desktop.
+We hope this portion of the lab has shown how well designed reports can lead to increased usage and adoption.

 - Return to the [Day After Dashboard in a Day](./README.md) homepage